 - test the youth offender for HIV if the crime involved the transmission of body fluids.

 - limit copying or distribution of visual or audio recordings of sexual conduct by a child or an invasion of personal privacy.

 - deny televised, photographed or recorded coverage of sex offense proceedings.

 - receive case information given to the youth offender in DUII automobile collision cases.

 - be notified when the adjudicated youth is released from an Oregon Youth Authority (OYA) correctional facility.

 Many other rights may apply.
-For a general overview, please review the Victims’ Rights in the Juvenile Justice System (PDF) » brochure, also available in Spanish (PDF) » and Russian (PDF) ».
+For a general overview, please review the Victims’ Rights in the Juvenile Justice System (PDF) » brochure, available in several languages.

 For assistance, please contact your local District Attorney Victim Assistance Program, your local Juvenile Department, or the Oregon Department of Justice.